cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <p>A common application for partitioning is to maintain a rolling window of data based on date, for example, a fact table containing the most recent 12 months of data.
 Using the ALTER TABLE statement, an existing partition can be dropped by removing its child file.
 This is much more efficient than scanning the entire table and removing rows with a DELETE statement.</p>

 <p>Partitions may also be subpartitioned.
 For example, a table could be partitioned by month, and the month partitions could be subpartitioned by week.
-Greenplum Database creates child files for the months and weeks.
+Cloudberry Database creates child files for the months and weeks.
 The actual data, however, is stored in the child files created for the week subpartitions—only child files at the leaf level hold data.</p>

 <p>When a new partition is added, you can run ANALYZE on just the data in that partition.
 ANALYZE can run on the root partition (the name of the table in the CREATE TABLE statement) or on a child file created for a leaf partition.
 If ANALYZE has already run on the other partitions and the data is static, it is not necessary to run it again on those partitions.  </p>

-<p>Greenplum Database supports:</p>
+<p>Cloudberry Database supports:</p>

 <ul>
 <li>Range partitioning: division of data based on a numerical range, such as date or price.<br>